TEWODROS-D12/TEWODROS-D12/README.md

 </div>

-- 🔭 I’m currently working on Graphics Design , Website and Mobile Application Development and Electronics Maintenance.
+- 🔭 I’m currently working on Website, Mobile Application Development and Graphics Design .
 - 🌱 I’m currently learning on Alx
 - 💬 Ask me about programming and Graphics
-- 📫 How to reach me: use email or telegram
+- 📫 How to reach me: use Email or Telegram
-- 😄 Pronouns: Tedy
+- 😄 Pronouns: Teddy